justanormalmaker/OPENDRUMS/README.md

 <img src="https://github.com/user-attachments/assets/6913ead2-5862-47ee-b035-4ca4a0166c98" width="400px">

-> The portable Open-Source sample player/drum pads based on Arduino - [Website](https://opendrums.vercel.app)
+> The portable Open-Source sample player/drum pads based on Arduino - [Website](https://opendrums.it)

+> [!WARNING]
+> You found a spoiler!
+The Team is working hard on a new version of OPENDRUMS... and more!
+Don't miss it when the time comes.
+Watch this repo and visit the [website](https://opendrums.vercel.app) to stay in the loop!
+In the meantime, the current version is fully open and ready to be hacked.

 [![code with hearth by JANM](https://img.shields.io/badge/Made_with%20%E2%99%A5%20by-JANM-ff1414.svg)](https://github.com/justanormalmaker) [![Hardware Version](https://img.shields.io/badge/Hardware-v1.0-00808f.svg)](https://github.com/justanormalmaker) [![Software Version](https://img.shields.io/badge/Software-v1.0-8a2be2.svg)](https://github.com/justanormalmaker) [![license](https://img.shields.io/badge/License-MIT-green.svg)](https://github.com/justanormalmaker/OPENDRUMS/blob/master/LICENSE) [![Instagram](https://img.shields.io/badge/Instagram-@opendrums.project-dd2a7b.svg)](https://www.instagram.com/opendrums.project)